GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Evaluation

 \subsubsection{Impact of Granularity on Model Performance and Efficiency}

 We investigate the impact of time intervals $I$.
 As shown in Table~\ref{tab:interval}, we found that smaller intervals (e.g., 2-4 hours) yield better temporal fidelity (Interval), whereas spatial fidelity metrics (Distance and Radius) are optimized at a larger 6-hour interval.
 Increasing the interval from 2 to 6 hours reduces Stage 1 memory consumption from $2.36$~GB to $0.35$~GB and increases throughput by more than fourfold (from $11,322$ to $50,540$ samples/sec).
 In the second stage, the computational cost of Coarse2FineNet remains relatively stable across different intervals.
+Consequently, a moderate $I$ strikes a balance between generation quality and efficiency.